 There are many different delivery methods in construction.
 Construction manager at risk delivery method can be an effective and worthwhile delivery method depending on the project.
 Roughly $15 billion is spent each year on rework which causes projects to go over budget and be inefficient.
-Construction manager at risk labor delivery might be a way to help construction become more efficient.
+CM at risk labor delivery might be a way to help construction become more efficient.

 What is a Construction Manager?

 Construction managers are hired to manage construction projects.
 Simple, right?
 However, what goes into managing a construction project can be complicated.
-Construction managers are either owner’s advocate or general contractor’s advocates, working to fulfill the project specifications.
+Construction managers are either owner’s advocate or general contracting advocates, working to fulfill the project specifications.
 They set schedules, monitor finances, and project completion, and ensure the project is running smoothly.
 Construction managers have to ensure that the site is free of safety hazards, and should encourage communication among all stakeholders.
 A construction manager’s responsibilities are vast, and depending on the state of a project, could be stressful.

 Construction Manager Responsibilities